doanduyhai/killrchat/README.md

 > Warning!
 You'll need a recent and decent browser (no IE8) to make the chat front-end work:
   IE10, Chrome, FireFox ...
+> Warning!
+You should have Maven and Java (1.7+) installed and functionnal, other component will be installed automatically

 First clone the repository with `git clone https://github.com/doanduyhai/killrchat.git` Then enter the folder `cd killrchat`